 So maybe your local library looks nothing like the New York Library.
 Perhaps it’s the beat up old building you pass on your way to the grocery store every Sunday and inside contains a few shelves of Sports Illustrated magazines from the 90s and VHS movies available to rent for a dollar.
-Odds are though with 126,881 libraries present in the United States today, you are bound to have one of these magical structures nearby built to deliver an experience that will satisfy your thirst for knowledge, creativity and curiosity.
+Odds are though with 126,881 libraries present in the United States today, you are bound to have one of these magical structures nearby, built to deliver an experience which will satisfy your thirst for knowledge, creativity and curiosity.

 Next on my wishlist is the marvelous Trinity College Library in Dublin, Ireland.